Love is Love

 So, I have always hated doctors, so I said, “Alright, I’ll have a Christian Science practitioner come and pray over this.”
 So, of course I wasn’t about to tell her what I was agonizing over.
 So… but I remember I finally brought it to a head within myself.
 And I just decided within myself that I was right and the world was wrong and that there couldn’t be anything wrong with this kind of love.
 That the world was just totally wrong about this.
 And I got well.
 I had a quick healing.

-Eric [Narration]: Do you ever forget the first time you fell in love?
+EM Narration: Do you ever forget the first time you fell in love?
 That exhilarating terror mixed with breathless excitement?
-I remember and it was the first time in my life that I felt normal.
-And like Morty Manford, I was seventeen the first time it happened.
+I remember, and it was the first time in my life that I felt normal.
+And like Morty Manford, I was 17 the first time it happened.

-Morty: Well, it happened.
-I was seventeen.
-He was already eighteen.
+MM: Well, it happened.
+I was 17.
+He was already 18.
 And he was a beauty.
-And started talking to me and he was very colorful and, uh.
-We were talking about the world and social issues and uh.
+And started talking to me and he was very colorful and, uh… We were talking about the world and social issues and uh.
 We must have spent six or eight hours that night just walking and talking and sitting down.

 And he was working as a waiter in a restaurant in Manhattan.
 Then one evening I went to pick him up at work.
 He said, “A few of us from the restaurant are going over to a bar down the block to have a drink.”

-Morty: No. We walk into this bar.
+MM: No. We walk into this bar.
 It was called the Old Vic.
 It was all men in the bar and they were all dancing together.
-I was just sort of standing there amazed and delighted and anxious and then he turned to me and asked me to dance a slow dance.
+I was just sort of standing there, amazed and delighted and anxious, and then he turned to me and asked me to dance a slow dance.

-Morty: I think it was that song, “Turn Around Look At Me.”
-“There is someone standing behind you.
-Turn around, look at me.”
+MM: I think it was that song, “Turn Around, Look at Me.”
+“There is someone standing behind you / Turn around, look at me.”

-Eric: I went to visit my immigrant grandmother just after she’d finished reading my book, including the stories of the people you’ve just heard.
-Grandma, who was in her early nineties said, “Now I understand.
+EM Narration: I went to visit my immigrant grandmother just after she’d finished reading my book, including the stories of the people you’ve just heard.
+Grandma, who was in her early 90s said, “Now I understand.
 You just want what everybody else has.
 Someone special to love.”